 4. HOW CAN YOU HELP CONSUMERS FIX THEIR FIBER PROBLEM?

 Filling the fiber gap is not an easy proposition, but that doesn’t make it any less important.
-One way to help consumers fix their fiber problem is by adding ingredients that include fiber to products that consumers already love.
+One way to help consumers fix their fiber problem is by fortifying products that consumers already love with the fiber missing from their diets.
 Breakfast cereals, yogurts, smoothies, and baked items with added dietary fiber claims help provide education and clarity for buyers.
 And offering ingredient solutions that are sources of fiber while also being formulation friendly and great tasting can help consumers address their health holistically.
 For many, this will make fiber intake more approachable.